 Anxiety and Decision Making

 Weighty decisions may lead to immense anxiety.
 What usually happens when we have anxiety?
 Most people go into fight, flight, or freeze mode—the first allowing us to maybe decide while the latter two render us in a limbo state.
 Anxiety tends to lead to an avoidance of making a decision entirely, or we’re frozen in our thoughts and can’t think clearly, leaving us with nagging discomfort.
 This nagging discomfort will remind us every so often that we need to make a change.
-For some of us, it is easier to be a passenger in life and much harder to take a risk and make an informed change in our life.
+For some of us, it is easier to be a passenger in life and much harder to take a risk and make an informed change.
 However, if we do nothing and remain in decision paralysis, we may end up with regrets.

 How our Values Influence our Decisions

 At the core of our most important decisions lie our values.
 When we don’t live within our values, our sense of purpose may wane.
 For example, let’s say someone is struggling with the decision to have children.
-The person in the example, let’s call them “Sally,” values what may feel like two conflicting ideas: family and independence.
+The person in the example, let’s call them “Sally” values what may feel like two conflicting ideas: family and independence.
 These two values create a potential dilemma for the individual, leading to decision paralysis.
 Sally’s value of family may lead them to consider having children.
 However, this may be at odds with the value of independence, which may be compromised if this person decides to have children.

 Pros and Cons Exercise